Skip to main content

 Instrumentl helps most with the first question.
 It improves how the team finds opportunities, researches funders, manages open applications, and tracks awards.
 Its higher tiers also add spend visibility, but the product is still centered on the grant team workflow rather than a unified donor-and-finance operating layer.

-GrantPipe helps more with the second and third questions once awards are active.
-It gives the organization a shared place to track donor context, grant status, restricted-fund impact, and reporting rhythm without reassembling the story across separate tools.
+GrantPipe helps more with the second and third questions, and it now covers Grants.gov search plus manually added or imported non-federal opportunities that often start the pipeline.
+It gives the organization a shared place to track strong fits, donor context, grant status, restricted-fund impact, and reporting rhythm without reassembling the story across separate tools.

 When Instrumentl is the better first purchase